Home - Berlin Embassy Profiles

 The Ambassador

-H.E.
-Thyra Chheang, born on 23rd March 1974 in Kratié, Cambodia, has distinguished himself through a remarkable career in diplomacy and law, culminating in his current role as the Ambassador of Cambodia to Germany, Poland, Czechia, Croatia, Hungary, Slovakia, Slovenia, and Ukraine, with residence in Berlin since 2023.
-He holds an Associate Degree in Administrative and Judicial studies from the Administrative and Judicial School in Phnom Penh (1991-1993), a Bachelor of Laws from the Faculty of Law and Economic Sciences in Phnom Penh (1993-1998), and a Master of Laws in Public Administration from the University of Law and Economics in Phnom Penh (2009-2011).
-His academic credentials are further enhanced by diplomas in French language studies, including the Diplôme d’études de la langue française and Diplôme Approfondi de la langue française – DELF/DALF from the Institute of Foreign Languages in Phnom Penh (1996-1999).
+Ambassador Chheang holds an Associate Degree from the Administrative and Judicial School in Phnom Penh (1991–1993), a Bachelor of Laws from the Faculty of Law and Economic Sciences in Phnom Penh (1993–1998), and a Master of Laws in Public Administration from the University of Law and Economics in Phnom Penh (2009–2011).
+He also obtained the Diplôme d’Études en Langue Française (DELF) and the Diplôme Approfondi de Langue Française (DALF) from the Institute of Foreign Languages in Phnom Penh.

 History